digitalservicebund/ris-ui/README.md

 ## Development

-If you want to make changes to RIS UI, you'll need the current [Node.js LTS](https://nodejs.org/en/download/package-manager) as well as NPM installed on your machine.
+To make changes to RIS UI, you'll need the current [Node.js LTS](https://nodejs.org/en/download/package-manager) along with npm installed on your machine.

 To get started, first clone this repository: